Bizum + MONEI

 Then the payment data is sent to the payment gateway, so it can transfer it to the card network.
 After the details are verified and the transaction is authorized, the amount is sent to the acquirer, and then transferred to the merchant’s account.

-Online payment failure can happen if a small failure happens during any one of these steps in the payment process.
+If a small failure happens during any one of these steps in the payment process, the customer will receive an error message, and the transaction won’t be completed.

 Security is compromised